awsdocs/aws-freertos-docs/doc_source/userguide/microchip-bootloader.md

 # Demo Bootloader for the Microchip Curiosity PIC32MZEF<a name="microchip-bootloader"></a>

  This demo bootloader implements firmware version checking, cryptographic signature verification, and application self\-testing\.
-These capabilities support over\-the\-air \(OTA\) firmware updates for Amazon FreeRTOS\.
+These capabilities support over\-the\-air \(OTA\) firmware updates for FreeRTOS\.

 The firmware verification includes verifying the authenticity and integrity of the new firmware received over the air\.
 The bootloader verifies the cryptographic signature of the application before booting\.
 The demo uses elliptic\-curve digital signature algorithm \(ECDSA\) over SHA\-256\.
 The utilities provided can be used to generate a signed application that can be flashed on the device\.